-Each excavator must have their own ticket.
-GSOC reminds you that anyone excavating in Minnesota must have their own one-call ticket.
-If you are a subcontractor and you are excavating, protect yourself and your company by obtaining your own one-call ticket.
-The general contractor's ticket does not apply to subcontractors.
+Each excavator should have their own ticket.
+GSOC reminds you that anyone excavating in Minnesota should have their own one-call ticket.
+If you are a subcontractor and you are excavating, GSOC suggests you protect yourself and your company by obtaining your own one-call ticket.